Child Custody Evaluation Attorney Union County, NJ

 At The Law Office of Edward S. Cooper, we have extensive experience helping parents across Summit, Elizabeth, Westfield, Linden, Union, and the greater Union County area to successfully resolve their divorce, and navigate the highly complex and often stressful issue of child custody and child custody evaluations.

-Contact our firm today to discuss your unique needs and concerns regarding your divorce, your child custody agreement, or a child custody evaluation in a free and confidential consultation.
+Contact our firm today to discuss your unique needs and concerns regarding your divorce, your child custody agreement, or a child custody evaluation in a confidential consultation.

 What Are Child Custody Evaluations?